pavel-2020/misc/text.md

 * [Custom](/Documentation/Guide/Widgets/Scheduler/Views/Customize_Individual_Views/).

 Use the views option to specify these views: "day", "week", "month", and "timelineWeek".
+Also, use the startDayHour option to set 10 am as the first hour of the grid's scale.

 [code]